rosendopili/PEN-NY-CHAT/README.md

     Once again, these are unfortunately, still a work in progress.

-            GENERAL APPROACH
+## GENERAL APPROACH

-        TIMELINE:
+**Time Line**

-    Our goal was to have general design outlined in CSS and HTML by Monday.
+    Our goal was to have general design outlined in CSS and HTML by day one.

     API functionality would then be implemented to the bare design ad hoc as the week progressed.